 Please contact any member of our Intellectual Property team if you have any additional questions, such as:

-- What happens to ongoing actions (e.g. court proceedings, cancellation actions, or UK IPO actions) involving an EUTM?
+- what happens to ongoing actions (e.g. court proceedings, cancellation actions, or UK IPO actions) involving an EUTM?

-- Can I use evidence from the EU to prove use, or reputation, of my new CM(EU)?
+- can I use evidence from the EU to prove use, or reputation, of my new CM(EU)?

-- What will happen with geographical indications?
+- what has happened with geographical indications?

-- Are my licences and security interests still valid and in force in the UK?
+- are my licences and security interests still valid and in force in the UK?